eeriksp/django-validation-report/README.md

 Validating 'Person' with id '1' raised [ValidationError(["If a Person is monastic, 'monastic_name' must be specified"])]

-ERROR: Task was not completed.
+ERROR: Task was not completed, server response was interrupted.
 ```

 ### `Manage.py` command